wchen777/tcp-ip/questions.md

 - checksum
 - handshake timeout
 - sendfile command
+- retransmission queue and timeout

 **error conditions to handle**
 - are we handling when we send to/read froma a socket that doesn't exist?
+- calling read on a listener socket
+- calling accept on a non-listener socket
+- basically what should happen when the operation isn't supported on a socket

 - send / rec lock vs TCB lock
   - difficulty is that the sender might need to touch the receive TCB for values, which may cause deadlock if we take a lock on the receiver while they're trying to take a lock for us